Gauravbtc/poi-service-demo/README.md

 By using this application user can register them self create there point of interest.
 User can select their favorite point of interest create routes based on it.

-The application contains various gems like geocoder for creating  Point of interest and using google direction API for generating map routes.
+The application contains various gems like geocoder for creating  Point of interest and using google map direction API for generating map routes.
+Used Rspec gem for testing this application.

+## Release Note
+#### Version 1
+  i) Use Rails Internationalization

+  ii) Code refactoring

+  iii) Exception Handling

 ## Pre Requirements